-Step 2: Combine four cups of plain flour, yeast, sugar, mixed spice, salt and currants in a large bowl.
+Step 1: Combine 4 cups of flour, yeast, sugar, mixed spice, salt and currants in a large bowl.

-Step 3: Melt butter in a small saucepan over medium heat and add milk.
-Heat for one minute, or until lukewarm.
+Step 2: Melt butter in a small saucepan over a medium heat and add the milk.
+Heat for 1 minute, or until lukewarm.
 Add warm milk mixture and eggs to currant mixture.

-Step 4: Use a flat bladed knife to mix dough until it almost comes together and then use clean hands to finish mixing it so a soft dough forms.
+Step 3: Use a flat bladed knife to mix the dough until it almost comes together, then using clean hands, finish mixing to a soft dough.

-Step 6: Place into a lightly oiled bowl and cover with plastic wrap.
-Set aside in a warm, draught free place for one to one and a half hours, or until dough doubles in size.
+Step 5: Place into a lightly oiled bowl and cover with plastic wrap.
+Set aside in a warm, draught free place for 1 – 1 ½ hours, or until dough doubles in size.

-Step 7: Line a large baking tray with non-stick baking paper.
+Step 6: Line a large baking tray with non-stick baking paper.
 Punch dough down to its original size.
-Knead for thirty seconds on a lightly floured surface until smooth.
-Divide into twelve even portions.
-Shape each portion into a ball.
+Knead for 30 seconds on a lightly floured surface until smooth.
+Divide into 12 even portions and shape each portion into a ball.

-Step 8: Place balls onto a lined tray, about one centimetre apart.
-Cover with oiled cling film.
-Set aside in a warm, draught free place for thirty minutes, or until buns double in size.
+Step 7: Place balls onto the lined tray, about 1cm apart.
+Cover with oiled cling film and set aside in a warm, draught free place for 30 minutes, or until buns double in size.

-Step 11: Place water and jam into a small saucepan over low heat.
-Stir until jam dissolves.
-Bring to the boil for three to four minutes.
-Brush warm glaze over warm hot cross buns.
+Step 11: To make the glaze, place water and jam into a small saucepan over low heat and stir until jam dissolves.
+Bring to the boil for 3-4 minutes, then remove from heat.
+Immediately brush glaze over warm hot cross buns.